mbaxter/Remittance/README.md

 Problem Description
 ===
-Build a 'Remittance' contract to where:
+Build a 'Remittance' contract where:
 * A sender can lock funds into the contract and set a deadline after which funds can be reclaimed.
 * Set a recipient who can withdraw the funds if they supply the right password before the deadline.

 The idea is as follows.
 Say Alice wants to send funds to Bob.
-But alice only has ether and Bob wants dollars.
+But Alice only has ether and Bob wants local fiat currency.
 A third person, Carol, runs and exchange where she can receive ether and disburse cash.

 With this contract, Alice can create a new Remittance that stores a certain amount of ether.
 She